ibm-cloud-docs/vpc/file_storage_vpc_about.md

 * Previous profiles are not supported when you provision a file share.
 New file shares must use the `dp2` profile.
 However, earlier version file shares can continue to use their profiles.
 * Restricting file share access to specific virtual server instances and data encryption in transit is available only for shares that are based on the `dp2` profile.
 * Windows operating systems are not supported.
-* The minimum capacity is 10 GB per file share.
+* The minimum capacity of a zonal file share is 10 GB.
 * The maximum capacity is 32,000 GB per file share.
 * No data retention policy exists for deleted file shares.
 You cannot undelete a file share after you delete it.
 * Up to 256 hosts per zone per VPC can be concurrently connected to a single file share.
 * You can create up to 300 file shares within your VPC.
-* Up to 100 accessor share bindings can be created when you share your file share with another account or external service.
+* Up to 100 accessor share bindings can be created when you share your zonal file share with another account or external service.
 * A file share cannot be deleted by using a `DELETE /shares/<id>` API request, if an existing mount target is associated with that file share or if replica operations are in progress.
 * Only {{site.data.keyword.bm_is_short}} that are provisioned after 31 August 2023 support {{site.data.keyword.filestorage_vpc_short}}.
 * Encryption in transit is not supported between {{site.data.keyword.filestorage_vpc_short}} and {{site.data.keyword.bm_is_short}}.